Liepāja: Early architecture

-Bertchy
+Bertschy

 With the construction of the Grobiņa highway in 1841 and the Liepāja-Romny railway in the 1870s, the city took on a different character.
-This was further marked by the appointment of Paul Max Bertchy as the city's first architect in 1871.
+This was further marked by the appointment of Paul Max Bertschy as the city's first architect in 1871.
 The houses built by Bertchy form the most notable part of Liepāja's historic buildings.
-The wide range of Bertchy's diverse works includes the oil extraction plant and linoleum factory, mansions at 14 and 16 Krišjāņa Valdemāra Street, 15 Peldu Street, tenement houses on 44 Peldu Street, the Peldu Institution (bath house) in Jūrmala Park, the hospital complex on Dārtas Street, the gymnasium building at 4 Krišjāņa Valdemāra Street, the café at 2 Krišjāņa Valdemāra Street, the St. Anne's Church, the Rome Hotel and others.
+The wide range of Bertschy's diverse works includes the oil extraction plant and linoleum factory, mansions at 14 and 16 Krišjāņa Valdemāra Street, 15 Peldu Street, tenement houses on 44 Peldu Street, the Peldu Institution (bath house) in Jūrmala Park, the hospital complex on Dārtas Street, the gymnasium building at 4 Krišjāņa Valdemāra Street, the café at 2 Krišjāņa Valdemāra Street, the St. Anne's Church, the Rome Hotel and others.
 His red brick buildings are also well known.
 The architecture of this period uses high-quality woodwork, such as doors.
 The painted staircases are remarkable, not only in the luxurious houses, but also in the workers' tenements on 6 Palmu Street, 9 Avotu Street, 28 Republikas Street and 21 Kuršu Street.

 Art Nouveau

-Liepaja is home to examples of the Art Nouveau style of architecture on a European scale.
+Liepāja is home to examples of the Art Nouveau style of architecture on a European scale.
 There are dozens of Art Nouveau buildings in the city, which in absolute numbers is more than in other European cities.
 Graudu Street is almost entirely defined by Art Nouveau along its entire length.
 Most of the buildings are built in the restrained and laconic style of Northern National Romanticism.
 Paul Max Bertchy designed several Art Nouveau buildings, but also significant are those by Theodor Max Bertchy (Bertchy junior), Ludwig Melville, Charles Carr, Lars Sonke, Pauls Kampe, Adolf Kucner, Gustav Janicek, William Losow, Max Kuhn, Alexander Zehrensen and Vasily Kosyakov.
 The Art Nouveau in Liepāja reflects mostly Latvian – German and partly also Russian as well as other interchanges.